Learn how to make wise investment decisions so that you have enough money to live comfortably through your retirement.

 Stocks, Bonds and Mutual Funds - Part II

-Understanding stocks and bonds brings an understanding of whole new set of securities and investments like mutual funds, options, ADRs, REITs, and much more.
+Learning about stocks and bonds will bring you an understanding of a whole new set of securities and investments.
+Examples of these investments include mutual funds, options, ADRs, REITs, and much more.
 This lesson focuses on different investments, how they work, why you might want to invest, and the pros and cons to investing.

 The Markets and Exchanges